 Marshall County Resiliency Center offers these core services:

 Free, onsite therapy services, therapeutic and peer support groups, community engagement events, and referrals.
 More services will be offered based on the needs and requests of the community.
 We welcome the community to reach out with their needs and ideas for additional services and programming.
+The Resiliency Center is open by appointment.

 * All Services are Free of Charge